General terms and conditions for the provision and maintenance of software

 1. Scope of Application

-These General Terms and Conditions («GTCS») govern the contractual relationship between HR Campus AG («SUPPLIER») and the Customer («CUSTOMER») in connection with the provision and maintenance of standard software by the SUPPLIER.
-The contractual relationship between the SUPPLIER and the CUSTOMER is based on an Agreement between the SUPPLIER and the CUSTOMER (the «AGREEMENT»).
-These GTCS form an integral part of this AGREEMENT.
-The AGREEMENT and these GTCS are hereinafter jointly referred to as the Contract (the «CONTRACT»).
-The CONTRACT is subdivided into a sub-contract concerning the provision of software (the «LICENCE CONTRACT») and a sub-contract concerning the maintenance of software (the «MAINTENANCE CONTRACT»).
-Where provisions of these GTCS do not expressly refer to the LICENCE CONTRACT or the MAINTENANCE CONTRACT, they shall apply to both sub-contracts.
+These General Terms and Conditions («GTC») govern the contractual relationship between HR Campus AG («PROVIDER») and the Customer («CUSTOMER») (each individually «PARTY», together the «PARTIES») in connection with the provision and maintenance of standard software by the PROVIDER.
+The contractual relationship between the PROVIDER and the CUSTOMER is based on an Agreement between the PROVIDER and the CUSTOMER («AGREEMENT»).
+These GTC form an appendix to this AGREEMENT.
+Hereinafter, the AGREEMENT, any appendices and these GTC are jointly referred to as the Contract («CONTRACT»).
+The CONTRACT is subdivided ideally into a sub-contract concerning the provision of software («LICENCE CONTRACT») and a sub-contract concerning the maintenance of software («MAINTENANCE CONTRACT»).
+Where provisions of these GTC do not expressly refer to the LICENCE CONTRACT or the MAINTENANCE CONTRACT, they shall apply to both sub-contracts.

 2. Subject of the Contract

-3. Software Licence
+3. Software License

 3.2.
-The CUSTOMER is not permitted to copy, decompile, process, pass on the software or components of the software or parts thereof, so that a data centre can be operated or the software or parts thereof can be passed on or made available to third parties.
-In addition, the CUSTOMER is prohibited from providing third parties with access to the software or parts thereof, from using the software or parts thereof outside of the scope of the CONTRACT.
+The CUSTOMER is not permitted to copy, decompile, process, pass on the SOFTWARE or components of the software or parts thereof, so that a data centre can be operated or the software or parts thereof can be passed on or made available to third parties.
+In addition, the CUSTOMER is prohibited from providing third parties with access to the software or parts thereof, from using the SOFTWARE or parts thereof outside of the scope of the CONTRACT.

 3.3.
 In the case of demo versions of the software that the CUSTOMER may use in the context of the initiation of the CONTRACT, the CUSTOMER’S right of use is limited to actions that serve to determine the condition of the software and the suitability for the CUSTOMER’S operation.
-In addition, edits and in particular a productive operation of the software or the preparation for the productive operation by means of the demo version are not permitted.
+In addition, edits and in particular a productive operation of the SOFTWARE or the preparation for the productive operation by means of the demo version are not permitted.

 3.4.
-If a new version is made available to the CUSTOMER within the framework of a repair or maintenance of the Software, and the CUSTOMER uses it productively, the Customer’s rights to the previous version granted by the CONTRACT expire.
+If a new version is made available to the CUSTOMER within the framework of a repair or maintenance of the SOFTWARE, and the CUSTOMER uses it productively, the CUSTOMER’S rights to the previous version granted by the CONTRACT expire.

 3.5.
 The rights to the data stored, entered or imported by the CUSTOMER are exclusively assigned to the CUSTOMER.